nationalarchives/ds-infrastructure-backup-services/README.md

 created before terraform apply. \
 Building the AMIs using the GitHub Actions for instances need to be prepared

-### SSM - parameter store
-Parameter _/infrastructure/network/client_vpn_cidr_ need to be updated to allow access using the Client VPN connection

 ### ASM - secrets
 Secret _/infrastructure/credentials/mysql-backup_ need to be added before building the database servers. \
 structure of the secrets is: